-Table 1: Transitions to THS and regular employment of unemployment inflows in 1994 - 1996
+Table 10.1 Transitions to THS and regular employment of unemployment inflows in 1994-1996

-Group of workers Absolute number Share (%) Total entries into unemployment: with right-censored unemployment spells in 2001 with no subsequent record in sampling period 106,383 429 7,531 100 0.4 7.1 who subsequently enter THS work: within < 1 month of exiting unemployment after ≥ 1 month of exiting unemployment at some point within sampling period 2,006 477 8,529 1.9 0.4 8.0 who subsequently enter regular work: within < 1 month of exiting unemployment after ≥ 1 month of exiting unemployment 59,070 13,441 55.5 12.6 within the sampling period.
-The latter statistic is especially important in the present context, for a high "frequency of transitions from temporary to permanent employment suggests that the size of any permanent "underclass" of temporary workers must be small" (Segal and Sullivan, 1997a, p.
-123).
-No subsequent transitions out of THS work are observed for only 2.2% of direct entries into THS employment.
-Moreover, only four out of ten of these 2.2% are accounted for by right-censored THS employment spells at the end of the sampling period.
+Group of workers Absolute number Share (%) Total entries into unemployment 106,383 100 With right-censored unemployment spells in 2001 429 0.4 With no subsequent record in sampling period 7,531 7.1 Who subsequently enter THS work Within < 1 month of exiting unemployment 2,006 1.9 After ≥ 1 month of exiting unemployment 477 0.4 At some point within sampling period 8,529 8.0 Who subsequently enter regular work , Within < 1 month of exiting unemployment 59,070 55.5 After ≥ 1 month of exiting unemployment 13,441 12.6 up a job in the THS sector.
+With close to one in ten unemployed workers joining THS work over this period, THS employment appears to be more dispersed in the working population than its still small employment share in the economy suggests.
+In addition, but not shown in table 10.1, 85.5 percent of all direct entries into THS work (those who enter within one month of exiting from unemployment), do eventually find regular employment within the sampling period.
+The latter statistic is especially important in the present context, for a high "frequency of transitions from temporary to permanent employment suggests that the size of any permanent 'underclass' of temporary workers must be small" (Segal and Sullivan 1997a, 123).
+No subsequent transitions out of THS work are observed for only 2.2 percent of direct entries into THS employment.
+Moreover, only four out of ten of these 2.2 percent are accounted for by right-censored THS employment spells at the end of the sampling period.
 The median duration of THS job spells is four months (124 days).
-60% of them last less than half a year, 79% less than one year, and 92% end within two years.
+Sixty percent of them last less than half a year, 79 percent less than one year, and 92 percent end within two years.